wejgaard/HolonEForth/README.md

 ### Chapter holon-eforth.fs

 - The chapter page contains the introduction to OverviewEforth.pdf
-- The sections are extracted from the Overview
+- The sections are extracted from the Overview.
-- Units of the current section listed
+- The Units of the current section.

 ![HolonEForth-Chapter](./Reference/efBilder/HolonEForth-Chapter.png)